 As one of the most iconic hikes in Arizona, no trip to the state would be complete without braving this gorgeous trail.
 Created by floods that crashed onto sandstone cracks in the area, Antelope Canyon is such an impressive sight because of the exquisite swirl of desert hues on its walls formed as a result.

-Antelope Canyon is protected by Navajo Parks and recreation, and only authorized tour companies can take visitors to the canyon.
-Children are allowed on Upper Antelope Canyon tours, but be aware of the bumpy journey and no strollers & backpack carriers are allowed.
+Antelope Canyon is protected by Navajo Parks and Recreation, and only authorized tour companies can take visitors to the canyon.
+Children are allowed on Upper Antelope Canyon tours, but be aware of the bumpy journey.
+No strollers or backpack carriers are allowed.
 Lower Antelope Canyon is undeniably more strenuous and recommended for experienced hikers.

 5. The Wave